-Sound Transit 3 would make it possible to plan and design new transit expansions at the same time currently funded projects are under construction.
-This would speed up the delivery of new transit service.
-Some candidate projects, such as extending light rail to downtown Redmond and Federal Way, have already cleared the stage of Environmental Review and Project Design and could move to final design with approval of ST3 and be shovel ready by the time current expansion projects are completed.
+Sound Transit 3 would make it possible to plan and design new transit expansions at the same time currently funded projects are under construction, speeding up delivery of new transit service.

+Some candidate projects, such as extending light rail to downtown Redmond and to Federal Way, have already started or completed the environmental review process.
+This could allow these projects to be shovel ready by the time current expansion projects are completed.